Tmall Global: Connect to Chinese Consumers with Cross-Border E-Commerce

 The con?
 Each cross-border e-commerce consumer is limited to a yearly spending amount (around, 3000US$).
 This means that the consumer’s base (which is already smaller than with local eCommerce), is also limited in how much it buys on cross-border brands on all platforms combined.
 If you want to play big, cross-border may not be the right option for you.

 However, if you are simply looking to test the waters while not going through the process of registering your company in China, then Tmall Global is the way to go.

 Some regulations to products selling on Tmall Global

-- Provide certificate of origine of every products
+- Provide a certificate of origin for every product

 - Product information label in Chinese

-- Being able to offer delivery within 72 hours after order was places
+- Being able to offer delivery within 72 hours after the order was placed

-- Approval by Tmall and China customs (Chinese product regulations CCC, CIQ)
+- Approval by Tmall and Mainland China customs (Chinese product regulations CCC, CIQ)